makermadecnc/makerverse/docs/machines/cnc/maslow.md

 ### Sled

+_If you used a pre-configured machine from the community catalog when setting up your workspace, this step should already be completed._

 This step measures the distance from the end-mill (tip of the router) to the four edges of the sled.

 If you have "standard" Maslow kit (with a circular sled 18" in diameter), it is likely that you do not need to change anything.